reubenstr/ElectroPup/README.md

 <img src="https://github.com/reubenstr/ElectroPup/blob/main/images/electro-pup-gamepad-controls.png" width="800">

-ElectroPup was coded with a PS4 controller in mind, however xBox, PS5, Logitech gamepads may also be used with minor software modifications in [gamepad.py](https://github.com/reubenstr/ElectroPup/blob/250d78c293b20c71e25bdc08a2818614014fc070/src/system/gamepad/gamepad.py) and [gamepad_inferface.py](https://github.com/reubenstr/ElectroPup/blob/250d78c293b20c71e25bdc08a2818614014fc070/src/system/gamepad/gamepad_interface.py#L404).
+ElectroPup was coded with a PS4 controller in mind, however xBox, PS5, Logitech gamepads may be used with minor software modifications.

-Future controller additions may include commands to flip the quadruped after a rollover, change gaits, hop, etc.

 # Environment and IDEs